Cape Town is one of my favourite cities in the world.

 ‘Cause, you know, people actually die falling off Lion’s Head.

-We took the easy way up, which felt like anything but, and I ended up panting in disbelief as I repeatedly asked my travel partner if he was sure this was supposed to be an easy hike.
+We took the easy way up, which felt like anything but, and I ended up panting in disbelief as I repeatedly asked my travel partner if he was sure this was supposed to be the easy way.

-The final five minutes was the toughest part of the climb, with all its uneven rocks and slippery sand, which combined had me stumbling all over the mountain until we made it to the top.
+The final five minutes was the toughest part of the climb, with all its uneven rocks and slippery sand, both of which had me stumbling all over the mountain until we made it to the top.

 And the views of Cape Town were breathtaking.